 Wisconsin Republicans worry about crowded Senate primary

-In this Tuesday, April 25, 2017, file photo, Sen. Tammy Baldwin, D-Wis., right, accompanied by Sen. Debbie Stabenow, D-Mich., speaks on Capitol Hill in Washington, during a news conference to discuss President Donald Trump's first 100 days.
-Wisconsin Republicans are growing increasingly worried about too many candidates running in a GOP primary to take on Democratic incumbent Baldwin, setting up a repeat of the crowded 2012 race that put her in office.
+Wisconsin Republicans are growing increasingly worried about the high number of candidates running in a primary to take on Democratic U.S. Sen. Tammy Baldwin, fearing a repeat of the crowded 2012 race that put her in office.
+Baldwin is seeking a second term in 2018 and Republicans nationally are targeting her as vulnerable, given huge GOP wins in Wisconsin in November.

 Add your comments below